dswesty/Laplace2D/README.md

 parallel, using the finite difference method and a simple a Jacobi iteration scheme, together with the MPI message passing library to achieve a parallelism.
 For details see "Using MPI" chapter 4.
-The solution of the Laplace equation in this case yields the temperature field for a plate heated on two boundaries.
+The solution of the Laplace equation in this case yields the temperature field for a square plate heated on two boundaries.

 A makefile is included that will build the code assuming that an MPI implementation which provides an mpif90 script is present.
 Both the MPICH (https://www.mpich.org) and the